mjhm/lodash-match-pattern/README.md

   ]
 };

-// Fancy partial match
-var partialMatchResult = matchPattern(fancyValue, `{
+//  partial match using Pattern Notation and matcher functions var partialMatchResult = matchPattern(realTestData, `{
   name: _.isString,
   email: _.isEmail,
   age: _.isBetween|20|30
   ...
 }`);

+// EXTRA FANCY EXAMPLE
-// extra fancy match with filterPattern transform
+// with regex matcher and 'filterPattern' transform
 // This checks that "Gale" has two friends between the ages of 20 and 30
-// and that one of them is named "Breeze". var extraFancyResult = matchPattern(fancyValue, `{
+// and that one of them is named "Breeze". var extraFancyResult = matchPattern(realTestData, `{
   name: /^[A-Z]\w+$/,
   email: _.isEmail,
   age: _.isBetween|20|30,